ahmed-kamal91/AI-diagnosis-for-Abdominal-trauma-in-CT-scans/README.md

 ```

-* Frame Size Relative to Quantity: simply we will resize data from 512x512 to 256x256.
+* Frame Size Relative to Quantity: simply, I will resize data from 512x512 to 256x256.
 * Solving problem related to datatype:
 	- Bit Depth Adjustment and Photometric Interpretation: If the DICOM image has a Photometric Interpretation of "MONOCHROME1", it inverts the pixel values to ensure they are correctly interpreted.